MicrosoftDocs/dynamics-365-fraud-protection/content/promocode-set-up-loss-prevention.md

 ## Note for existing Commerce customers

 If you're an existing Commerce customer, all the mandatory fields have a **NOT NULL** constraint in the data type.
-For a schema reference, see [Data schemas for loss prevention in Fraud Protection](promocode-set-up-loss-prevention.md).
+For a schema reference, see [Data schemas for loss prevention in Dynamics 365 Fraud Protection](promocode-set-up-loss-prevention.md).
 However, you can also configure Commerce to share data directly with Fraud Protection.

 For information about how to integrate Commerce with Fraud Connection and connect to Fraud Protection, see the [Connect loss prevention to data from Commerce](promocode-set-up-loss-prevention.md#connect-loss-prevention-to-data-from-commerce) section earlier in this document.
 There is no prerequisite schema work for loss prevention.